NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 ----- __454.2__ -----2022-05-23 17:24:07+08:00:

-Well, the Priichu models + their setup has produced somewhat janky results, and I'd imagine nobody wants the first use of the official models by those members to be plagued by technical issues.
+Well, the Priichu models + their setup have produced somewhat janky results, and I'd imagine nobody wants the first use of the official models by those members to be plagued by technical issues.